BugDiver/architecture-problem/README.md

 Your coding challenge is to:

-1. Build a Restful web service API which will accept a search string and userID and return movies in the order of preference for that user (user preferences data set & movie data set is provided)
+1. Build a Restful web service API which will accept a search string and userID and return unique movies in the order of preference for that user (user preferences data set & movie data set is provided)

 2. Build a Restful web service API which will list out all the users and the top 3 recommended movies for each user based on their preferences.